jeffjewett/aerospike-migrations/README.md

 In general, one can determine the number of partitions by multiplying the number of CPUs in the cluster by 2, 3, or 4.
 When writing the data out to a file system, one can also choose a partition size that will create reasonable sized files (e.g. ~100MB).

-## Read Parquet Formatted data files from the mounted S3 bucket, transform data to JSON formatted file, then write JSON formatted file back to the mounted S3 bucket
+## (III) Read Parquet Formatted data files from the mounted S3 bucket, transform data to JSON formatted file, then write JSON formatted file back to the mounted S3 bucket

 #### (1) Use Spark to read the Parquet source source file from the mounted S3 bucket, then write the JSON formatted transform back to the mounted S3 bucket